Okpainmo/aws-ec2-survival-kit-for-nodejs-and-python-projects/tutorials/SSH_communications.md

 ssh -i "path_to_private_key_file" ubuntu@ip_of_the_vm
 ```

 The above snippet pattern is not unique to AWS.
 It is the same for every linux SSH connection.
-It is simply a default SSH command for gaining shell access into remote VMs via SSH.
+It is simply a default command for gaining shell access into remote VMs via SSH.

 Below is a list detailing how SSH actually works - from key-pair generation, to connection, and more.

-1. Create/Generate a secure key-pair on(or for - I explained 'delegated SSH connections' below) the machine-to-connect-from(client).
+1. Create/Generate a secure key-pair(the private and public keys) on(or for - I explained 'delegated SSH connections' below) the machine-to-connect-from(client).
 2. Add the public key of the machine-to-connect-from(client) into the authorized keys file of the machine-to-connect-to(server).
-3. Using the above snippet, add the relevant details(IP and private key file path), then paste and attempt to create a connection on the
+3. Using the above snippet, add the relevant details(IP and private key file path), then copy and attempt to create a connection on the
 machine-to-connect-from(client).

-> Here's what then happens: When an SSH connection is attempted, the client(machine-to-connect-from) uses the provided private key to respond to a cryptographic challenge issued by the server(machine-to-connect-to).
-The server checks whether the public key(already stored in authorized_keys) matches the private key's response.
+> Here's what then happens: When an SSH connection is attempted, the client(machine-to-connect-from) uses the private key it has, to respond to a cryptographic challenge issued by the server(machine-to-connect-to).
+The server checks whether the public key(that is already stored in authorized_keys) matches the private key's response.
 If the keys match, it then grants access.
 Else the connection will be rejected.
-The private key must remain only on the client - it must be kept private.
+The private key must remain only on the machine-to-connect-from(client) - it must be kept private.

 ## Delegated SSH Connections.